eight04/pyWorker/docs/index.rst

 The event loop does following stuff:

-1. Events are processed.
+1. Process events.
-2. Listeners get called. *Note: you should avoid re-enter the event loop inside a listener*
+2. Call listeners.
 3. If there is a "STOP_THREAD" event, :class:`WorkerExit` would be raised.
    *Keep this in mind and carefully add "breakpoints" in your application.*